Food safety pilot

 Why is this important?

+Anyone can take a piece of seaweed and research its components.
+But if the way of tearing, cutting or grabbing the seaweed varies, the research results may differ and not be comparable.
 In further professionalizing the seaweed sector, standardizing sample methods are needed to build reliable research outcomes.
 Standardized sampling methods are common practice in the research world to reduce possible biases or confounds in the sampling process, thereby increasing reliability of the research results.
 By creating a sampling protocol, it is easier to compare seaweed quality throughout the Netherlands and work towards high-quality and safe seaweeds.

 What are the objectives?